 Crude jumped after Iran's Supreme Leader blocked export of enriched uranium, complicating U.S.-Iran talks and pushing Treasury yields higher.
 Oil staying elevated hardens inflation expectations just as Fed minutes underscored the committee's reluctance to cut, pressuring rate-sensitive growth while lifting energy and defense.
 Positioning has tilted toward quality and cash flow over high-multiple speculation.

 NVIDIA's revenue growth reinforced the AI CapEx thesis, yet follow-through faded as Walmart's outlook flagged consumers trading down to essentials, raising margin questions across discretionary names.
 Intuit slid on news of broad workforce cuts, a reminder that software profitability is being engineered rather than grown into.
 Eli Lilly firmed on late-stage obesity-drug data, while quantum names surged after reports of federal grants tied to government equity stakes.
 Traders are watching Friday's data, Fed speakers next week, and whether oil holds long enough to reset the rates picture.
-Featured: The zero overnight risk trade signal is live (Ad)
+Featured: Elon has a MAJOR PROBLEM starting January 1 (Ad)

 Shares of Meta Platforms (NASDAQ: META) have faced a notable degree of volatility in 2026.
 The stock started off the year hot, being up around 12% near the end of January.
 The company’s impressive Q4 2025 earnings report drove an over 10% single day gain.